The Major Web Browsers are Failing Power Users

 You just go back to that Workspace with one click every time you need to manage your finances.
 You can even lock the Workspace so you know you will start off with your tabs in exactly the right place every time.

 There is also an organizational aspect to saving your financial web sites to a Workspace.
 See, when you have all of those tabs saved to one Workspace, you know you’re not forgetting to pay a bill.

 Because all of your tabs are open and you know you need to get through each one before you are done with the task for the month.

 So in that sense, it acts like a checklist too.
 And guaranteeing that you don’t forget a bill all year could save you enough to pay for a full Ghost Browser Premium subscription!

 Personal finance is, of course, a simple example.
 We chose it because everyone can understand it.

 You are tasked with managing 5 social media properties for each of 20 different clients.
 You could create a Workspace for each client and the social media sites they use are opened and logged in when you open their Workspace.

 No more looking up who has a presence where or trying to remember the right URLs for their page.
 Because now Ghost Browser does that mundane work for you.

 The financial and social media tasks above CAN be done with bookmarks to some extent, we know.
 And we’re not ignoring that fact.

-But with Projects, you are not just saving tabs - you’re saving Sessions and that’s where the real power of Ghost Browser comes in.
+But with Workspaces, you are not just saving tabs - you’re saving different and that’s where the real power of Ghost Browser comes in.